 A continuation of the study of human anatomy and physiology.
 This semester covers the cardiovascular system and regulation of heart rate, blood pressure and volume, blood typing, and exchange between blood and somatic cells; the respiratory system and mechanisms of acid-base balance; the endocrine system and the regulation of hormone action and release; the digestive system and control of digestive enzymes; the urinary system and electrolyte balance; the immune system, defense mechanisms, and the inflammatory process; nutrition and anabolic and catabolic processes; the reproductive system and its hormonal regulation; and growth and development.
 Three hours of lecture per week.

-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Attributes: UPB Life Sci.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis

+Course Attributes: UPB Life Sci.
 General Ed.
-Requirement integumentary system; the skeletal system and joints and bone metabolism; the muscular system and mechanisms of muscular contraction; the nervous system, mechanism of nerve impulse conduction, and the special and somatic senses.
-Three hours of lab per week.
+Requirement

 BIOL 0222 - HUMAN ANATOMY AND PHYSIOLOGY LAB 1